658 HOTEL I/II/III

 The Hotel I carried three R-13 missiles and the D-2 launch system placed in vertical containers directly behind the sail.
 All three missiles could be fired within 12 minutes after the submarine surface.

 The first Hotel submarine -- "K-19" -- was laid down on 17 October 1958.
+The K-19 was about 350 feet long and 30 feet wide.
+It could sail at a speed of 26 knots submerged and was powered by two pressurized water nuclear reactors capable of generating 70 megawatts.
 The construction of the boats was completed on 12 November 1960 when the last of eight Hotel submarines was launched.
 All of them were built at the shipyard in Severodvinsk.

 In March 1958 it was decided to modify the Hotel I design to accommodate the D-4 launch system which could conduct submerged missile launches.
 This modified SSBN received the designation 658M Hotel II, and the chief designer of the Hotel II was S.N.
 Kovalev.
 The installation of the D-4 launching system required some structural changes of the submarine.
 Before launch water filled the gap between the launch tube and the missile.
 To fire the missiles the submarine had to come to a depth of 16m.